 Soft inquiries don’t count against your credit score.
 Hard inquiries may cause your score to drop because they indicate an application for new credit.

 All new credit applications and accounts only count for 10 percent of your score, so the effect of a hard inquiry is minimal.
 However, when your score is already low, every point counts.
-How can you get some money to get your business moving without a credit inquiry?
+How can you get small business loans with no credit check when you want to get your business moving?

 There are lenders who offer small business startup loans with no credit check, but you need to know where to look.
 Here are five possibilities to get you started.